Jinjiang/vue-a11y-utils/README.md

 ## `KeyTravel` Mixin

-This mixin help you travel through focusable items by _arrow_ keys in a Vue component.
-At the same time you could easily fire an action by _enter_ key or _space_ key.
+This mixin helps you using <kbd>Arrow</kbd> keys to travel through declared focusable items by overrided `getKeyItems()` in a Vue component.
+At the same time you could easily fire an action using <kbd>ENTER</kbd> key or <kbd>SPACE</kbd> key.

+It also has an `autofocus` value to determine whether auto-focus an item when _mounted_.
+The default auto-focused item is the first focusable item you declared.
+And you can specify it by overrided `getAutofocusItem()` method.

 ### Examples